 Keep in mind that you need a headphone jack to use this microphone!

-Conclusion: it's easy to create beautiful, cinematic content on your phone.
+It's easy to create beautiful, cinematic content on your phone.
 Just keep these 5 elements in mind next time you shoot and you'll be golden!
 By the way, why not challenge yourself and leave the bigger camera at home next time you go out to shoot!
 I'm sure you'll be surprised at what you can come up with.